 In this blog, readers will come across essential Libraries in .NET to better understand the framework. .NET Class libraries are meant for encryption, security, and access to the database.
 To compete with other frameworks, Microsoft has turned numerous segments of .NET into open-source licenses, allowing developers to download, study, and contribute to the source code's development.

-.Net FCL generally forms an ideal base over which applications, components, and controls are built inside the .NET.
-Programmers use this class library to curate applications like Windows GUI, console applications, Windows services, ASP.NET applications, service-oriented applications by utilizing Windows Communication, workflow-enabled applications, XML Web Services, among others.
+.Net FCL generally forms an ideal base over which applications, components, and controls are built the .NET.
+Programmers use this class library to curate applications like Windows GUI, console applications, Windows services, ASP.NET applications, and service-oriented applications by utilizing Windows Communication, workflow-enabled applications, and XML Web Services, among others.

 .NET also features a reusable kind of FCL which provides a straightforward and easy-to-understand interface to programmers and developers as:

-The FCL comprise of the classes which extend the support to the functions mentioned below:
+The FCL comprises the classes which extend the support to the functions mentioned below:

 The classes in FCL follow an objective model, which is often used by IL or Intermediate Language, which depends on single-most inheritance.
 Moreover, the interfaces and classes are further grouped in the namespace to make accessibility an absolute treat.